Newbiect/Unofficial-DRM/README.md

 - [Pari Malam] - Initial work
 Feel free to contribute to this project by submitting pull requests or reporting issues.
+Join our Telegram channel to stay updated with the latest news, discussions, and announcements related to W1Devine.
+Click [here](https://t.me/w1devine) to join.

+## Community Guidelines

+1. Be respectful and considerate towards others.
+2. Keep discussions relevant to W1Devine and Widevine DRM.
+3. Avoid spamming or posting irrelevant content.
+4. Respect the privacy of others and avoid sharing personal information.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.